KxSystems/docs/docs/kb/unicode.md

-Unicode text can be stored in symbol, byte and character datatypes.
+Unicode text can be stored in symbol, byte list and character list (string) datatypes.

 Since the data is simply a sequence of bytes, any Unicode format can be stored.
 However, it is best to use an encoding such as UTF-8 or GBK that extends 7-bit ASCII, i.e. a single byte in the range `00`–`7f` means the same thing in ASCII. kdb+ will load a script with such encoding, but it will not load other formats.
 Note that if using these encodings, avoid having a byte-order-mark prefix on the data.